-Other times you may find the “old vines or vielles vignes or viñas viejas” inscription indicating that the grapes are coming from old vine plants, that normally are less vigorous and productive but can produce fruit with deeper and more complex flavours.
+Other times you may find the “old vines or vielles vignes or viñas viejas” inscription indicating that the grapes come from old vine plants.
+These normally yield less fruit but can produce fruit with deeper and more complex flavours.

 Reading New World Wines Labels

-For example, in US the law allows to indicate just one grape variety if this occurs to up the 75 or 85% of the blend (differences depending on the producing state).
+For example, in US the law allows the producer to indicate just one grape variety if it occurs in concentrations of 75 or 85% of the blend (differences depending on the producing state).

-Nonetheless, it is clear that the easiest-reading labels are the New World ones.
-They are straight forward.
-So when you are buying a bottle of New Zealand Sauvignon Blanc, there will be no space for doubts.
-An easy and clear label will tell you what you are buying and will be drinking.
+They are definitely more straight forward and consumer friendly.
+So next time you're buying a bottle of New Zealand Sauvignon Blanc, there will be no space for doubts.
+An easy and clear label will tell you what you are buying and drinking.

 Often this consumer friendly approach is enhanced by an extremely informative back label, suggesting wine and food pairings as well.